-Our Acting Foundation Courses provide rigorous and intensive vocational training that will give you vital skills, techniques and confidence essential for higher education (degree or MA/MFA), or a career in the performing arts.
+Foundation Acting provides rigorous and intensive vocational training that will give you vital skills, techniques and confidence essential for higher education (degree or MA/MFA) or a career in the performing arts.

 Students enrolled in this course benefit from a dedicated full-time professional preparation week.
 This week offers an opportunity to review CVs and engage in mock auditions guided by experienced professionals and casting directors.